openpracticelibrary/openpracticelibrary/src/pages/practice/hopes-and-fears.md

   Additionally, it cultivates team spirit as members share their ambitions, aspirations, and concerns, finding resonance and mutual understanding among each other.
 howTo: >-
   1. The Hopes and Fears exercise works best when everyone is open and honest.
-The environment should be physiologically safe for the participants to share and discuss their hopes and fears.
+  The environment should be psychologically safe for the participants to share and discuss their hopes and fears.

   2. Divide whiteboard, or virtual whiteboard, into two areas.
 Label one area for “Hopes,” and another for “Fears.”